hadexversum/HaDeX/inst/HaDeX/docs/qc_chosen_time.md

 ## Choose `chosen` time for calculations

-This is the measured value compared with experimental/theoretical calculations.
+The measured value of deuteration compared with experimental/theoretical deuteration.